Green car insurance quotes

 When a car insurance provider talks about carbon offsetting, it means they will balance out some or all the emissions produced from your car by investing money in environmental and social projects that help to decrease carbon emissions.
 For example, they may plant trees to remove carbon dioxide from the air or fund lower-carbon infrastructure in developing countries.

-Are there any government grants available for switching to a green car?
+Are there any government grants available for switching to an eco-friendly car?

 How easy it is to charge electric vehicles in the UK?

-As of January 2022, there were 28,375 electric vehicle charging units available to the public in the UK.
-The availability of charging units varies depending on where you live, but the UK government has launched a grant scheme to encourage local governments to install more and increase the network.
+The availability of charging units varies depending on where you live, but the number of charging points increased fourfold between 2016 and 2022.
+The UK government has launched a grant scheme to encourage local councils to install more and increase the size of the network.

 Do green vehicles have to pay the London Congestion Charge?

-Zero emissions cars, including fully electric and hydrogen powered cars are eligible for a 100% discount on the London Congestion Charge until 25 December 2025 if they register with Transport for London (TFL) and pay an annual fee of £10.
+Zero-emissions cars, including fully electric and hydrogen powered cars are eligible for a 100% discount on the London Congestion Charge until 25 December 2025.
+To get the discount, motorists must register with Transport for London (TFL), upload a copy of their V5C registration certification as proof, and pay an annual fee of £10.

 Looking for a car insurance quote?